outworkers/phantom/README.md

 reference syntax, e.g ```SELECT FROM keyspace.table``` instead of ```SELECY FROM table```.

 - A entirely new set of options have been enabled in the type safe DSLs.
-You can now alter tables, specify advanced compressor behaviour and so forth, all from within phantom and with the guarantee of autocompletion and type safety.
+You can now alter tables, specify advanced compressor behaviour and so forth, all from within phantom and with the guarantee of auto-completion and type safety.